Julia Phelps California Lilac

 A very dense growing shrub with dark green glossy foliage; a prolific bloomer with beautiful flower clusters in shades of violet and blue, adding color in the spring; perfect for borders and rock gardens; very drought tolerant once established

 Julia Phelps California Lilac is bathed in stunning cymes of lilac purple star-shaped flowers with violet overtones along the branches from late spring to early summer.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Julia Phelps California Lilac is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.